-The Nipah virus is classified as a zoonotic disease, meaning it can be transmitted from animals to humans.
-In rare cases, it can also spread from person to person.
-It is characterized by a high mortality rate, and there is currently no available, as confirmed by the World Health Organization (WHO).
+The Nipah virus is a zoonotic disease, meaning it can be transmitted from animals to humans.
+In rare cases it can also spread from person to person.
+It has a high mortality rate, and there is currently no specific treatment available, the World Health Organization (WHO) says.

 What do you need to know about this deadly virus?